joesinghaus/Band-of-Blades/README.md

 - Figure out where to place the logo
 - Choosing details for custom items
+- Campaign actions for the quartermaster?
+- Engagement roll questions on the Marshal sheet?
 - Divine traits/favor as text boxes instead of text field?
+- React to choosing max number of commander properties?
+- Add item descriptions?